cappelnord/GLSL2FxPlug/README.markdown

 ### Installation

-GLSL2FxPlug currently is designed to run in its own folder, so just clone this repository to your hard drive.
+GLSL2FxPlug currently is designed to run in its own folder, so just clone this repository into a working directory.
 In order to compile plug-ins you need to install:

 * Xcode (from Apple App Store)
 * Xcode Command Line Tools (in Xcode->Preferences->Downloads)